Virtualunionsex/LuffyRobot/.github/README.md

 ## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [Team Yukki](https://github.com/TeamYukki).
+The original setup of this repository is by [Team Yukki](https://github.com/AyiinXd).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/TeamYukki/YukkiMusicBot/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/AyiinXd/AyiinMusicBot/contributors).

 ## ⚠️ Security

 AyiinMusicBot follows good practices of security, but 100% security cannot be assured.
-YukkiMusicBot is provided **"as is"** without any **warranty**.
+AyiinMusicBot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)